Automorphisms of profinite mapping class groups: Notations, definitions and preliminary results

 In particular, to the pure mapping class group $\PG(S)$ is associated the level structure $\mathrm{P}\cM(S)$.
 This is the \'etale Galois covering of $\cM(S)$, with Galois group the symmetric group $\Sigma_n$, which parameterizes smooth projective curves with an order on the set of punctures.
 For $S=S_{g,n}$, in order to simplify notations, the stacks $\cM(S)$ and $\mathrm{P}\cM(S)$ are sometimes simply denoted by $\cM_{g,[n]}$ and $\cM_{g,n}$, respectively.

-Let $\ccM(S)$ be the D--M compactification of the moduli stack $\cM(S)$.
-This is a D--M stack defined over $\Z$ which parameterizes stable $n$-punctured, genus $g$ curves.
-A \emph{level structure over $\ccM(S)$} is the compactification $\ccM^\l(S)$ of a level structure $\cM^\l(S)$ over $\cM(S)$ obtained taking the "normalization of the D--M stack $\ccM(S)$ in the function field of $\cM^\l(S)$".
-In general, the level structure $\ccM^\l(S)$ is also just a D--M stack but, if the level $\G^\l$ is contained in an abelian level of order $\geq 3$, then $\ccM^\l(S)$ is representable.
+Let $\ccM(S)$ be the DM compactification of the moduli stack $\cM(S)$.
+This is a DM stack defined over $\Z$ which parameterizes stable $n$-punctured, genus $g$ curves.
+A \emph{level structure over $\ccM(S)$} is the compactification $\ccM^\l(S)$ of a level structure $\cM^\l(S)$ over $\cM(S)$ obtained taking the normalization of the DM stack $\ccM(S)$ in the function field of $\cM^\l(S)$.
+This is also a DM stack and, if the level $\G^\l$ is contained in an abelian level of order $\geq 3$, then $\ccM^\l(S)$ is representable.